 Est 1994, Sydney's oldest tourism website

-But Manly is also a major area of historical interest as it was one of the first places in Australia to be honoured with a name.
-In 1788 Governor Arthur Phillip was on a mission to find fresh water in the harbour and when some Aboriginals greeted his boats he noted down in his journal that they were "manly" in appearance and so the name stuck.
+Manly is an area of major historical interest as it was one of the first places in Australia to be honoured with a name.
+In 1788, Governor Arthur Phillip was on a mission to find fresh water in the harbour and when some Aboriginals greeted his boats he noted down in his journal that they were "manly" in appearance and so the name stuck.

 If you are interested in military matters then a trip to North Fort should be on your agenda.
 It is the site of the Royal Australian Artillery National Museum and not only has some glorious views of the harbour, but you can take in the collection of big guns that have protected Australia's shoreline.

 There are also tours of a network of military tunnels built into North Head.
-Fully Guided Tours of North Fort are available on Wednesdays and Weekends and Self Guided Tours available on Thursdays and Fridays.
+Guided tours of North Fort are available on Wednesdays and Weekends and self-guided tours available on Thursdays and Fridays.

-Within the Sydney Harbour National Park south of Manly is the old Quarantine Station used to house immigrants before arriving in Sydney.
-The historic station is now a museum and you can surmise as to its past by the fact it now has ghost tours.
+Within the Sydney Harbour National Park, south of Manly, is the old Quarantine Station used to house immigrants arriving in Sydney.
+The historic station is now a museum and even has ghost tours.

-Art lovers should take time out to visit one of New South Wales most respected venues - the Manly Art Gallery and Museum, which is on the West Esplanade.
+Art lovers can visit the Manly Art Gallery and Museum, which is on the West Esplanade.

-Located on the West Esplanade, about two minutes walk from the Manly wharf you'll find Oceanworld which has tunnel tours under aquariums, touch pools for youngsters and you can even hop into a tank with some pretty large sharks.
+Also situated on the West Esplanade, about two minutes walk from the Manly Wharf, is Oceanworld, which has tunnel tours under aquariums and touch pools for children.
+You can even hop into a tank with sharks.

-If that isn't enough in the way of water activities you can always visit the Manly Waterworks - just behind Oceanworld - that has three giant water slides for everyone to have a wow of a time on.
-The waterworks are open from late September/early October until mid April.
+The Manly Waterworks - just behind Oceanworld - has three giant water slides.
+It opens from late September/early October until mid April.